Soft photon bremsstrahlung at next-to-leading power: QCD corrections with radiative jet functions

 Plugging \cref{radjet} into \cref{squared2} one obtains a divergent expression with a quite intricate structure involving various momenta and gamma matrices.
-This is the radiative jet contribution to the virtual cross-section, which must be then combined with the real diagrams containing an unobserved real gluon (together with the observed real photon) in order to cancel the soft divergences.
-After the remaining collinear singularities are absorbed in the parton distribution functions, one is left with a finite expression where the dominant term is given by ${\cal O}(\alpha_s)$ logarithmic corrections to the LBK theorem.
-The coefficient of these logarithms can be read directly from \cref{radjet}.
+This is the radiative jet contribution to the virtual cross-section, which must be then combined with the real diagrams containing an unobserved real gluon (together with the observed real photon, as shown in \cref{fig:loop}) in order to cancel the soft divergences.
+After the remaining collinear singularities are absorbed in the parton distribution functions, one is left with a finite expression where the dominant term is given by ${\cal O}(\alpha_s)$ logarithmic corrections to the soft photon bremsstrahlung.
+The coefficient of these logarithms can be read directly from \cref{logomega}.
 In fact, the poles present in the other parts of the factorized cross-section cannot give any $\log(\omega_k)$, since this type of logarithms can only be generated by the collinear scale $p_i\cdot k$ present in the radiative jet.
-Therefore, the logarithmic correction to \cref{squared} can be extracted from \cref{squared2} and reads

-In the center-of-mass frame, it is easy to see that \cref{squared3} corresponds to a $\log(\omega_k)$ correction to the photon power spectrum, in analogy with calculations carried in classical electrodynamics \cite{Laddha:2018myi, Sahoo:2018lxl}.
-Note however that the contribution of the radiative jet functions is computed in a full quantum framework.
-After setting the scale $\bar\mu$ to the typical high energy of the process, one can then see that the contribution of these logarithms might be large for very small photon energies.

-Although here we focused on the simple case of two incoming quarks, one can bootstrap the result in \cref{squared3} and compute ${\cal O}(\alpha_s)$ corrections due to the radiative jet function in \cref{radjet} for a process with a generic number of legs.
-One obtains then the following replacement for \cref{crossLP}: